Frequency Stabilizer

 Construction

-The new Rev 2 boards currently being sent with the kits have the parts for integrating the stabilizer with the VFO on the PCB.
-If you ordered the stabilizer with the receiver kit, the parts were installed when the VFO was built.
+The new ELR Rev 2 boards currently being sent with the receiver kits have the parts for integrating the stabilizer with the VFO on Board 1.

 VFO Coil